macbunny.co

 Utilix screenshot showing the app interface

-The app requires macOS 13 Ventura or later and runs as a Universal Binary on both Intel and Apple Silicon Macs.
-Current version is 1.10, updated regularly based on the GitHub activity.
+Utilix requires macOS 13 Ventura or later and runs as a Universal Binary on Intel and Apple Silicon Macs.
+Pricing is $10 (reduced from $20) with a free trial available via DMG download or itch.io.

 Related Apps